Why Am I Sleepy All The Time: Does It Mean I’m Lazy?

 Similarly, Anxiety can make you want to sleep the day away.
 Or, you might take a nap one day when you're feeling anxious and find yourself feeling calmer after your nap.
 Napping can become a crutch that allows you to avoid dealing with your anxiety.
 If you feel anxious before you feel sleepy, a counselor can help you take the next steps.
 On the other hand, anxiety can also make you so stressed that you have trouble falling asleep or try to stay up later.

 If you think that you might have depression or anxiety, consider talking to a healthcare provider, therapist or counselor.
 Keep in mind that depression and anxiety have to stick around for a couple of weeks to be diagnosed.
 Feelings of depression or anxiety occur naturally from time to time for everyone, especially after significant life changes like a new job or the loss of a loved one.
 While feelings of depression and anxiety from these symptoms may not be immediately treatable by your healthcare provider, a therapist or a counselor will be able to help you through these emotions even if they aren't symptoms of an emotional disorder.

 How to Find Out 'Why Am I Sleepy All the Time?'

-If you're feeling sleepy and don't know why it can be hard to find the right person to help you, there are online therapists that can help you choose the right starting point with the right professional.
+If you're feeling sleepy and don't know why it can be hard to find the right person to help you.
+Online therapists that can help you choose the right starting point with the right professional.
 If your sleepiness is related to depression or anxiety, they can help you find ways to improve your mood.
 Remember: the feeling of sleepiness doesn't mean you're lazy.
-It simply means you haven't found the way to stay alert.
+It simply means you haven't found a way to stay alert.